-\paragraph{Training Details} The models are described in Table \ref{tab:dataset}, where FC refers to the fully connected neural network and ResNet refers to the residual network \cite{he2016deep}.
-As a common practice, Adam \cite{kingma2015adam} with the cross-entropy loss was used for optimization.
+\paragraph{Training Details} The models are described in Table \ref{tab:dataset}, where FC refers to the fully connected neural network and ResNet refers to the residual network \citep{he2016deep}.
+As a common practice, Adam \citep{kingma2015adam} with the cross-entropy loss was used for optimization.
 We ran each experiment five times, and we trained the model for $500$ epochs on all datasets except that CIFAR-10 only used $200$ epochs since $200$ epochs were sufficient for convergence.
-The classification error rate was evaluated as the test performance.
+The classification error rate was used for evaluating the test performance.
 The learning rates were chosen from $\{5\times10^{-5}, 1\times10^{-4}, 2\times10^{-4}, 5\times10^{-4}, 1\times10^{-3} \}$ and the batch sizes were chosen from $\{\frac{n}{500}, \frac{n}{200}, \frac{n}{100}, \frac{n}{50}, \frac{n}{20}, \frac{n}{10}\}$, where $n$ is the size of the training dataset.
 In the PRR method, $\alpha$'s were chosen from $\{ 0.1, 0.3, 0.5, 0.7, 0.9 \}$ and $s_\mathrm{GA}$'s were chosen from $\{ 0.1, 0.2, 0.5, 1, 2, 5, 10 \}$.
 Note that for fair comparison, we used the same model and the same hyperparameters for the implementation of all methods in each benchmark.
-The implementation in our experiments was based on PyTorch\footnote{See \href{https://pytorch.org}{https://pytorch.org}.}, and conducted the experiments on a NVIDIA Tesla P100 GPU.
+The implementation in our experiments was based on PyTorch\footnote{See \href{https://pytorch.org}{https://pytorch.org}.}, and the experiments were conducted on an NVIDIA Tesla P100 GPU.